Lai–Massey scheme: Design

+The Lai-Massey Scheme is similar to a Feistel network in design, but in addition to using a non-invertible round function whose input and output is half the data block size, each round uses a full-width invertible half-round function.
+Either, or preferably both of the functions may take a key input as well.

 Initially, the inputs are passed through the half-round function.
 In each round, the difference between the inputs is passed to the round function along with a sub-key, and the result from the round function is then added to each input.
 The inputs are then passed through the half-round function.
 This is then repeated a fixed number of times, and the final output is the encrypted data.
 Due to its design, it has an advantage over a Substitution-permutation network since the round-function does not need to be inverted - just the half-round - enabling it to be more easily inverted, and enabling the round-function to be arbitrarily complex.
 The encryption and decryption processes are fairly similar, decryption instead requiring a reversal of the key schedule, an inverted half-round function, and that the round function's output be subtracted instead of added.

 Construction details

 Let $\mathrm F$ be the round function, and $\mathrm H$ a half-round function, and let $K_0,K_1,\ldots,K_n$ be the sub-keys for the rounds $0,1,\ldots,n$ respectively.

 Then the basic operation is as follows:

 Split the plaintext block into two equal pieces, ($L_0$, $R_0$).